X

 Contrary to expectations, China may initiate an economic and cyber war against Taiwan to compel the island nation to surrender its sovereignty without resorting to direct military action.

-The Washington D.C.-based think tank Foundation for Defense of Democracies (FDD) stated in its recent report that economic and cyber coercion seem to be the most logical methods for Beijing to pursue reunification while avoiding global escalation.
+The Washington, DC-based think tank Foundation for Defense of Democracies (FDD) stated in a recent report that economic and cyber coercion appear to be the most logical methods for Beijing to pursue reunification while avoiding global escalation.

-“It’s aimed at weakening Taiwan, forcing its political submission while avoiding global escalation — at present, it seems like a scenario that’s sort of already underway,” FDD Senior Director for China Craig Singleton noted.
+“It’s aimed at weakening Taiwan, forcing its political submission while avoiding global escalation — at present, it seems like a scenario that’s sort of already underway,” FDD Senior Director for China Craig Singleton told Foreign Policy.

 Earlier this year, the FDD conducted a two-day exercise simulating potential non-military moves by China, including disinformation campaigns, cyberattacks on key infrastructure, and freezing bank transfers.